opf/openproject/docs/release-notes/13-1-0/README.md

 ## OneDrive/SharePoint integration (Enterprise add-on)

 OpenProject already offered the file sharing integration with Nextcloud.
 However, we recognized that  some customers use other document storage solutions, such as Microsoft  SharePoint.
 This is why, alongside the already existing integration with Nextcloud, OpenProject 13.1 brings the new file sharing integration with OneDrive/SharePoint as an Enterprise add-on.
 This feature allows you to easily upload, link, and access SharePoint files directly from your work packages.

-> Please note: The Nextcloud integration remains part of the free Community edition.
-We plan to regularly publish Enterprise add-ons for the Community version.

 ![SharePoint integration in OpenProject](openproject-13-1-onedrive-sharepoint-integration.png)